RecaMedia/EVA/README.md

 </div>
 ```

-Initiate elements by doing the following:
+Initiate elements by doing the following prior to the closing body tag:

 ```html
 <script>